VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 Open the settings.conf
 Go to the bottom and find bitPixelIP.
 It is set to localhost if your bitPixel is plugged into that computer and has the pixelcade listener installed.
 If your bitpixel is plugged into another device with a listener running, change localhost to that devices IP address.

+Delete the core folder and replace it with this core folder.
+Do not overwrite existing as it may lead to issues.
+Delete the core folder that came with next 2.

 3/9/2021